moueza/Human-Visible-Project-Blender-3D-manual-coarse/README.md

 Coarse work, just for FREE eye glimpse on anatomy ( and proportion, and anatomic relations)

+Objective no1 : POC -> VISIBLE  results in .blend file

 If you use this, or love this, let us know by any way or a URL reference

 Mainly manual at first